niikokomo/dangographic/README.md

 The restore all button will revert every texture in the currently selected .PAK file to its default state.
 This only functions if the user has a backup of the currently selected .PAK file.

-### CZ0 Pixel Offset Fix

-The CZ0 Pixel Offset Fix toggle is used to get around a limitation of reimporting CZ0 type textures.
-See [Texture Editing & Limitations](https://github.com/niikokomo/dangographic#texture-editing--limitations) for more information.

 https://user-images.githubusercontent.com/93227270/232661223-ab29f08f-3824-4cda-a7b9-af9963cd5e55.mp4

 # Texture Editing & Limitations